-- 1) Have an overall GPA of 3.00 or above. - 2) Be a matriculated, degree-seeking student who has completed at least fifteen - 15 semester hours of course work at Southwest.
+- 1) Have an overall GPA of 3.00 or above. - 2) Be a matriculated, degree-seeking student who has completed at least fifteen (15) semester hours of course work at Southwest.

 In order for approval to be given for a directed study, a written request must be submitted by the student to his/her advisor.
 The request must clearly explain why a directed study is required.

-Upon receipt of the request, the advisor must determine that the request is consistent with the College's Directed Study Policy as listed in the University of the Southwest 2008-2009 Official Catalog.
+Upon receipt of the request, the advisor must determine that the request is consistent with the current course catalog.
 If these requirements are met, the advisor must then determine if another course is being offered that could be substituted for the course for which the directed study is being requested.
 If such a substitute cannot be found, the request must be forwarded to the division chair who will also attempt to find an alternative solution.
 If no alternative solution can be found, the division chair will secure a faculty member (not adjunct) to supervise the directed study.
-The division chair will then forward the request to the Provost by submitting a copy of the student's original request and signatures of the student's advisor, the faculty member who will teach the directed study, and the division chair.
+The division chair will then forward the request to the Provost by submitting a copy of the student's original request and signatures of the student, the student's advisor, the faculty member who will teach the directed study, and the division chair.
 The faculty member in charge of the directed study must agree to:

-- 1) Produce a course syllabus consistent with the curricular content of the subject; - 2) Establish a calendar for student progress; - 3) Commit the time necessary to assist the student in the learning process.
+- Produce a course syllabus consistent with the curricular content of the subject; - establish a calendar for student progress; - Commit the time necessary to assist the student in the learning process.